iapyeh/sshscript/README.rst

 SSHScript
 #########

 SSHScript makes Python a scripting tool for system automation.
-Functionally, the SSHScript is something like the Ansible.
-Instead of writing descriptive YML files, just write Python scripts with the simplicity of Python and the power of all Python packages.
+You can connect to remote hosts and execute commands by intuitionally embedding  system commands in python script.
+As well as handling commands' outputs in python.
+The great benefit is that all administrative logics could simply and powerfully be implemented and integrated in Python.

-Technically, SSHScript is an integration of subprocess and Paramiko .
-It provides an unique interface to invoke commands locally and remotely.
-Something like embedding shell commands in a python script.
+Technically, SSHScript is an integration of the subprocess and Paramiko.
+It provides an unique interface to invoke commands on local host and remote hosts.
+It could perform the same functionality as a shell script.
+But it is pure Python.

 Below are three examples: